View James Cooper's Obituary on enterprise.southofboston.com and share memories

 |

-James Cooper, 72 , of Easton and formerly of Brockton, died unexpectedly April 18, 2020.
-James was the son of the late John P. Cooper and Alice (Hicks) Cooper of Brockton. also the brother of the late Barbara Ann Brothers and brother-in-law of Robert Brothers of Cape Cod.
+James Cooper, 72 , of Easton, and formerly of Brockton, died unexpectedly April 18, 2020.
+James was the son of the late John P. Cooper and Alice (Hicks) Cooper of brockton.
+Also the brother of the late Barbara Ann Brothers and brother-in-law of Robert Brothers of Cape Cod.
 James was the sole proprietor of Model Paving Asphalt Company for the past 50 years.
-Jim was the loving husband of 54 years of Linda (Gilbert) Cooper, he was the father of John Cooper of Avon and Denise Coffee and her husband James of Norwell.
-He has 8 grandchildren also survived by many dear relatives and friends.
-Funeral services will be private. a celebration of James life will be held at a later date.
-In lieu of flowers, donations may be sent to Boston Medical Center, Office of Development, 801 Massachusetts Avenue, First Floor, Boston, MA 02118-2393.
+Jim was the loving husband of 54 years of Linda (Gilbert) Cooper.
+He was the father of John Cooper of Avon and Denise Coffey and her husband James of Norwell.
+He leaves 8 grandchildren, Kylie, Kirsten, Kendall, Cullen, John Jr., Jimmy, Linda, and Zac.
+Also survived by many dear relatives and friends.
+Funeral services will be private.
+A celebration of James' life will be held at a later date. in lieu of flowers, donations may be sent to Boston Medical Center, Office of Development, 801 Massachusetts Avenue, first floor, Boston, MA 02118-2393.
 Arrangements are by Kane Funeral Home & Cremation Services, Easton.
-For condolences visit www.kanefuneralhome.com.
+For condolences, visit www.kanefuneralhome.com.